Part 5: More Than a Game: How Irish Olympians and Paralympians’ Biggest Names Are Fighting for Social Change in Ireland

 In the first two sections of my review of people I met or heard from at One Young World 2025 in Munich, I featured company founders, and in the second section, I featured people who spoke at the event from large organisations who are making a difference in the world.
 In this section, I will … Continue reading People to follow from One Young World, Munich 2025 – Politicians, Celebrities, and OYW Senior Staff, Part 2

-People to follow from One Young World, Munich 2025 – Politicians, Celebrities, and OYW Senior Staff, Part 1
+People to follow from One Young World, Munich 2025 – Not For Profit Leaders, Politicians, Celebrities, and OYW Senior Staff, Part 1

 People to follow from One Young World – Speakers from large companies, Part 4